alexcolls/alexcolls/README.md

 [![Github](https://img.shields.io/github/followers/quantium-rock?label=Follow&style=social)](https://github.com/quantium-rock)

-A Software Engineer focused in developing web3 applications.
+A Software Engineer focused on developing web3 applications.
 Obsessed with bringing blockchain technology to the mainstream.
 <br/>
 Currently working in the Solana blockchain.
 Although, I do have experience in Ethereum, Polygon and EOSio smart contracts.
 <br/>